jucc/codechef/README.md

-codechef
+Online Judges
 ========

-resolution for codechef.com practice problems
+Resolution for coding and algorithm problems presented in online judges such as codechef and hackerrank.
+Code for private problems and competitions will not be posted here.